 It makes perfect sense that, with everything else messed up about America in 2017, the year in movies would be so lackluster.
 The summer box office returns were the worst in years, but even more generally, I didn’t find that 2017 stacked up to past years.
 Even my favorite movie from 2017 didn’t blow me away like the top movies of 2016 or 2015.
 So while I would normally spotlight my 10 favorite movies in this list, I don’t think 10 really deserve it.
-So, of the 112 movies released in 2017 that I have seen so far, here are my 5 favorites, followed by my 5 least favorites.
+So, of the 112 movies released in 2017 that I have seen so far, here are my 5 favorites.

 In my opinion, “Brad’s Status” (from writer/director Mike White) didn’t get nearly enough attention this year.
 In the film, Ben Stiller plays a father on a college visit with his son.
 The trip drudges up old memories of his college days, and makes him think (too much, probably) about how financially and personally successful his college friends are now.
 Brad’s relationship with his son (played by Austin Abrams) plays a major role—as a man, and as a son, I related to both Brad and his son at different points.
 Watching “Brad’s Status” was a deeply personal experience for me.
 Maybe it would be for you, too.